A nurse educator trains current and up-and-coming nurse professionals in both academic and practical on-the-job

 You absolutely love being a nurse, but maybe your body, or family, or lifestyle is asking for a break from the 12-hour shifts and time on your feet.
 By becoming a Nurse Educator, you can still contribute to the wonderful world of nursing, but change the demands on your body.
 Most of these educators work in an office, classroom, or conference room setting with shorter hours, creating a much better work-life balance.

 As a Nurse Educator, your job will be dynamic.
 From mentoring students to creating curricula for hospitals to conducting practical trainings, you have a variety of options.
 You will be in a unique position to bolster your communication, writing, and training skills all while continuing in the field you have known and loved.

 As a registered nurse, you are already a vital part of the health care field.
 Now become a leader.
 Imagine inspiring future generations of nurses.
-Imagine yourself at the forefront of emerging theory, recognized as a leader.
+Picture yourself at the forefront of emerging theory, recognized as a leader.
 Imagine becoming a nurse educator.